 Loaded with fresh mushrooms and deep homey flavours that are synonymous with Thanksgiving, this vegetarian tortellini is the ultimate fall comfort food!
 Who can resist mushrooms fried in butter?
 That’s only the start for this Thanksgiving Mushroom Tortellini!

-I wish I had thought of this recipe a few years ago.
-All those times when I had to prepare Thanksgiving dinner for John.e!
+I wish I had thought of this Thanksgiving Mushroom Tortellini a few years ago!
+It would have made preparing Thanksgiving dinner for John.e so much easier!
 Of all of the dinners I have prepared over the past 8 years of our relationship, Thanksgiving is by far the most taxing on my nerves!

 WHAT IS THANKSGIVING WITHOUT LOTS OF SIDES?

 For me, Thanksgiving dinner is all about a perfectly roasted turkey with all of the fixings.
 I always prepare Sauteed Green Beans with Caramelized Shallots and Rosemary Roasted Radishes.
 And, of course, my favourite side, which is Baguette Stuffing with Swiss Chard and Caramelized Onions.